 Finally, a monetary agreement was made with the Indians and they rode off.
 The Indians pushed further west.
 The Ingalls did move north and lived in several locations before they made their final home in De Smet, Dakota Territory.

 Carrie was nine years of age when the family moved to the De Smet area where she spent her formative years.
-Carrie is one of the few historic figures whose childhood is much better known than her adulthood.
+Carrie is one of the few historical figures whose childhood is much better known than her adulthood.
 The only writings about Carrie as an adult come via her connection to Laura.
 Biographers do mention Carrie's newspaper career.
 The Keystone Historical Society delves into the memorabilia, newspaper career, her life in a small community, and the raising of two children of the widower, David N. Swanzey.

 When Laura married Almanzo Wilder and moved to Missouri, Carrie felt obligated to help the family afford to put her older sister Mary in the College for the Blind in Iowa.
 Carrie wanted to follow in the footsteps of her older sister, Laura, and be a school teacher.
 Carrie studied hard and passed her teacher's examination and she did teach school for a short time, but it wasn't really what she wanted to do.